 DAY 3 - EXOTIC TASTINGS, COSMOPOLITAN JERUSALEM, HOLOCAUST MEMORIAL, AND JEWISH RELIGIOUS MANUSCRIPTS

-The third day begins with our outings to the Yad Vashem – a World Holocaust remembrance center, started as just a Holocaust history museum on top of Mount Herzl now it’s a whole museum center, build in many locations with multiple monuments created to educate and spread awareness about the human cruelty that took place in the 20th century.
-This day we will visit the major historical milestones such as The Children Memorial, The Hall of Remembrance, the Museum of Holocaust Art, and see many sculptures and art installations at the site.
+The third day begins with our visit to Yad Vashem – a World Holocaust remembrance center, It started as just a Holocaust history museum on top of Mount Herzl now it’s a whole museum complex, built in many locations with multiple monuments created to educate and spread awareness about the human cruelty that took place in the 20th century.
+On this day we will visit the major historical milestones such as The Children Memorial, The Hall of Remembrance, and the Museum of Holocaust Art, and see many sculptures and art installations at the site.

 Visiting Yad Vad Vashem is a must in the Jewish heritage tour in Israel not only for Seniors but everyone(the entrance to Yad Vshem is only above the age of 10).

-The weather in Jerusalem is changing but if the forecast will be positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, research Institute and its private archives, local library, and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.
+The weather in Jerusalem is changing but if the forecast is positive we will go to the open-air museums that are part of the Memorial: Valley of Communities and Synagogues, Research Institute and its private archives, the local library, and publishing house where you can purchase thematic literature in various languages from journals of Survivors to newly published research papers from world-class historians, we could also take a look at the building where till this day people learning to prevent future conflicts by studying past war history – the International School for Holocaust Studies Educational Centre.

-After fulfilling our primal hunger we will go in search of spiritual nourishment leading us straight at the doors of the Israeli Museum, where we will see The Shrine of the Book, the Dead Sea Scrolls center in another name, we will be able to see one of the first written Bibles that survived till our times, a must-see for its historical value.
-There you will also see The Second Temple 3d model reconstruction, ruins of which we saw in the morning of a second day.
+After fulfilling our primal hunger we will go in search of spiritual nourishment leading us straight to the doors of the Israel Museum, where we will see The Shrine of the Book, the Dead Sea Scrolls center under another name, We will be able to see one of the first written Bibles that survived till our times, a must-see for its historical value.
+There you will also see The Second Temple 3D model reconstruction, the ruins of which we saw on the morning of a second day.

 DAY 4 - MASADA FORTRESS, EIN GEDI PARK, AND THE DEAD SEA FLOAT

-The view from Masada is breathtaking, you will see for many miles ahead, overlooking the whole Judaean desert, seeing the glittering waters of the Dead Sea reflecting in sun and realizing that it's really just a lake with very salty water, this will allow us to plan our next stop– the Dead Sea or the Ein Gedi National Park.
+The view from Masada is breathtaking, You will see for many miles ahead, overlooking the whole Judaean desert, seeing the glittering waters of the Dead Sea reflecting in the sun and realizing that it's just a lake with very salty water, this will allow us to plan our next stop– the Dead Sea or then Ein Gedi National Park.

 Ein Gedi is A place where nature took its rules and we are just mere visitors, gallivanting in the middle of this explosion of bright greenery and exotic birds.
 Organically created waterfalls and springs – nothing on this oasis in the desert was created by man, only nature.